shuckc/pytexalarm/README.md

 Then open up a web browser to http://localhost:8080 to view the panel config

 > [!IMPORTANT]
 > If you have a SmartCom and the panel is configured in *monitor mode*, then the UDL protocol is blocked from the local network.
 You need the 'engineers code' to change the Communications settings to the historic configuation of Com1:IPCom and Com2:Smartcom to fix this.
-See [this thread for details](https://texecom.websitetoolbox.com/post/wintex-connect-over-local-ip-to-smartcom-installation-13602490).
+See [this thread for details](https://texecom.websitetoolbox.com/post/wintex-connect-over-local-ip-to-smartcom-installation-13602490) on the Texecom Installers Forum.

 ![Web screenshot](./docs/screenshot.png)